Data provided by Informa Research Services.

 the amount of risk the lender is taking when issuing a new loan.
 The government backing of FHA loans means the lender's risk is reduced.
 The insurance pays the lender back should the homebuyer default.
-The result is very competitive interest rates on new FHA loans that are typically lower than comparable conventional or non-government backed loans.
+The result is very competitive interest rates that are typically lower than comparable conventional or non-government backed loans.

 FHA loan terms are typically 15 or 30 years.

-Your new FHA loan term will be either 15 or 30 years.
+Your loan term will be either 15 or 30 years.
 While most homebuyers will choose a 30 year term, If you can afford the higher payment, considering a 15 year term will save you thousands of dollars.
 Our FHA calculator permits you to use virtually any term up to 30 years to help you plan ahead.
 For example, if you want your home paid off by the time your kids leave for college, choose the appropriate loan term to determine how much you would have to pay each month to meet your goal.